A guide to the Navigation Protection Program’s application and review requirements

 It is important for any person or organization planning to build or place works in, on, over, under, through or across Canada’s navigable waters to have all the facts.
 Understanding the law and your obligations can help you avoid costly errors and delays.

-NPP can provide pre-submission services, which is defined as the support and guidance provided to owners of works concerning navigation considerations, legislative requirements and processes/procedures under the CNWA in advance of submission of a complete applications for works.
+The NPP offers pre-submission services, which provides support and guidance to owners of works concerning navigation considerations, legislative requirements, as well as processes and procedures under the CNWA.
+These services must be sought out in advance of a submission of a completed application for approval.

-To become fully aware of all the requirements and the potential impacts of your work, please review this guide in detail, visit the TC web site and refer to the Act itself.
-If you still aren’t sure of your specific requirements, contact your TC regional office.
+To become fully aware of all the requirements and the potential impacts of your work, please review this guide in detail, visit the NPP website and refer to the Act itself.
+If you still aren’t sure of your specific requirements, contact the NPP office in your region.

 Who is this guide for?

-This guide is a resource for anyone needing help with applying to the NPP for an approval regarding a proposed or existing work in navigable water, from small marina operators who want to build a series of docks, to natural resource companies planning a major development.
+This guide is a resource for anyone needing help with applying to the NPP for an approval regarding a proposed or existing work in a navigable water.
+Examples of work can range from small marina operators who want to build a series of docks, to natural resource companies planning a major development.

-While many who need to apply to the NPP are contractors and consultants (i.e. “agents”) specializing in building or placing works that may impact navigation, and know the regulatory requirements and how to meet them, others are owners of works who are contacting the NPP for the first and only time.
+Many people who apply to the NPP are contractors and consultants (i.e. “agents”).
+These individuals specialize in building or placing works that may impact navigation.
+They are aware of the regulatory requirements and how to meet them.
+Others however, are owners of works who are contacting the NPP for the first time.